Email & SMS marketing so good, it’s boring

 • The best day of the week to send emails for conversions: Friday

-Overall, we’d still give it to the middle of the week, Tuesday-Thursday for good days to get overall the best results for your emails.
+Overall, we’d still give it to the middle of the week, Tuesday-Thursday, for good days to get the overall best results for your emails.
 Friday is also worth a try.

 However, as always, test this to see which day works best for your brand.
 Some Omnisend clients are seeing success in sending out emails on low-competition days like Sundays.